 3. Obligation for withdrawal

 All ROTCs will allow the scholarship cadet/midshipman to withdraw from the program at the end of the freshman year without service obligation.
-[Note that cadets/midshipmen who receive a scholarship at the start of their sophomore year (ie. receive a three-year scholarship– do not fall under the freshman year “opt-out” program].
+[Note that cadets/midshipmen who receive a scholarship at the start of their sophomore or junior year (ie. receive a two or three-year scholarship, do not fall under the freshman year “opt-out” program].

 After the freshman year, if one withdraws or is disenrolled they will be obligated to repay all scholarship payments and/or serve on active duty as an enlisted person.
 Generally, the longer a person is in ROTC, the more likely they will be required to serve on active duty as enlisted to serve out their commitment.